 - If you answer incorrectly, read the explanation

 - Take notes about why the correct answer is correct, and make sure to take notes on anything in the explanation that you didn’t already know

 If you do this for every question you answer incorrectly, and if you regularly review your notes and add information to topics as you do more questions, you’ll eventually determine your unknown unknowns.
-In return, you’ll uncover most of your blind spots that questions on the board exam can ask about.
+In return, you’ll uncover most of your blind spots that questions on the exam can ask about.

-Our “How to Boost Your Score” article also includes day-of tips like which grammatical mistakes to keep an eye out for to help you narrow down answer choices.
+The “How to Boost Your Score” article also includes day-of tips like which grammatical mistakes to keep an eye out for to help you narrow down answer choices.
 Our goal is to help you succeed, so read as many of these tips as you can before exam day.

 How are the AANP and ANCC exams scored?

 Of the 150 questions on the AANP exam, 135 are scored and 15 are pretest.
 The ANCC exam has 175 questions, and 150 are scored and 25 are pretest.

 Pretest questions look just like the regular scored questions and are being vetted for their use as scored questions on future exams.
 You won’t be able to tell the difference between the pretest and scored questions, so just know that not all of the questions will affect your score.

 Your total raw score (the number of scored questions you answered correctly) is then converted to a scaled score using statistics.